Frequently asked questions

 3. I received a letter stating information was missing from my claim.
 What type of supporting documentation is required to receive a refund?

-The letter details reasons we were unable to refund all payments you made to the Defendant, Burlington Financial Group.
-For most items, you can fix the problem by sending us additional information and documentation by the Response Deadline printed on the letter.
+The letter detailed reasons we were unable to refund all payments you made to the Defendant, Burlington Financial Group, or someone acting on their behalf.
+The Response Deadline was printed on the letter.
+The deadline to provide additional information has passed and supporting documentation is no longer being accepted.

 Back To Top